arunk140/quickPostWordpress/README.md

 # Quick Post to Wordpress

-Uses Express, Wordpress-API to create a faster post interface for Wordpress.
+Uses Express & Wordpress-API to create a faster post interface for Wordpress.
 Useful when Bulk Posting Articals.

 <>